 Arizona Department of Education will develop four standardized recipes featuring traditional Native American foods including white Sonora wheat, blue corn, tepary beans, and Hopi winter squash.
 The USDA recipe standardization approach (a five phase recipe standardization process) will be used in conjunction with state-developed recipe preparation and nutrition education toolkits.
 At least four schools will serve the recipes as part of school meals in conjunction with local farmer visits.
 For more information, please contact Jessa Zuck at email@example.com.

 California Department of Education (CDE) will conduct a “Taste of California (CA) Standardized Recipe Challenge” designed to engage regional school nutrition leadership in the development of school meal recipes using local foods.
 Up to 24 standardized recipes will be developed to meet the diversity of students’ taste expectations across California, reflecting cultural cuisine from the States’ Filipino, Japanese, Korean, Indian, West African, Turkish, and Middle Eastern communities.
 Locally grown products will be featured in the recipes and include almonds, grapes, cauliflower, dates, avocados, and lamb.
 Twenty school districts will receive training and complete the Taste of CA Challenge.
 An additional four school districts will be identified as Taste of California Ambassadors, who will support the Taste of California’s regional trainings and technical assistance, recipe standardization and verification, and development of statewide resources.
-For more information, please contact Crystal Young at email@example.com.
+For more information, please contact the Taste of CA team at at firstname.lastname@example.org.

 Georgia Department of Education’s School Nutrition Program (GaDOE SNP) will build on the success of its existing Student Chef Competition to create six standardized recipes for school meals that represent Georgia’s food preparation and taste preferences.
 Georgia will use local agricultural products such as mustard greens, blueberries, and Vidalia onions and students will create and test the recipes.
 The state agency will standardized the winning recipes from the student competition.
 Once standardized, the recipes will be taught and tested again at several regionally located School Nutrition manager trainings before a final round of student taste tests are conducted.
 Virtual nutrition education focused on the local agricultural products will be made available to all students.
 An evaluation of the effect of the nutrition education activities will be conducted to assess student nutrition knowledge and willingness to try the new recipes.
 For more information, please contact Kelley Toon at email@example.com.